Fri, Sep 12 at 4:00 PM

 In the City of New York

-Last February, Stephen Batchelor was a virtual panelist in our co-sponsored hybrid conference, "Psychedelic Buddhism 2025," where he presented, “Psychedelics and the Middle Way: An Ongoing Journey," an essay drawn from his book, The Art of Solitude (New Haven: Yale University Press, 2020.)
+Last February, Stephen Batchelor was a virtual panelist at "Psychedelic Buddhism 2025," our annual conference at The New School University (and online).
+At the event, Batchelor presented “Psychedelics and the Middle Way: An Ongoing Journey," an essay drawn from his book, The Art of Solitude (New Haven: Yale University Press, 2020).

 Psychedelic Sangha and the Religious Studies Program at Eugene Lang College, The New School University, welcome back Stephen Batchelor to discuss his new book Buddha, Socrates and Us: Ethical Living in Uncertain Times(New Haven: Yale University Press, 2025).